-To skip all this hassle make sure you measure the space correctly and buy the right size carpet.
-When you’ve acquired the carpet make sure you take out all of the furniture in that room.
-We recommend you call a friend to land you a hand.
+To skip all this hassle, make sure you measure the space correctly and buy the right size carpet.
+When you’ve acquired the carpet, make sure you take out all of the furniture in that room.
+We recommend you call a friend to lend you a hand.

 Carpet removing is an art on its own.
-It’s not a job too tricky but it takes time and a lot of power in order to be done correctly.
+It’s not a job too tricky, but it takes time and a lot of power to be done correctly.
 You can remove the carpet by yourself, although it won’t hurt asking for help.